Doomlands/blookethack/README.md

-Paste code into console to use all hacks, Some hacks will only appear in game.
+Paste code into console to use some hacks, Some hacks will only appear in game.
+Other hacks (blookmark hacks) will require you to make a new bookmark, then you must go to the url edit option of the new bookmark and paste the code into that box.
+Then clik save bookmark!

 Thanks-DOOMLANDS and Park-Sauce